gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 model.
 Hypothesis testing can be used (in the case where we have nested models either by adding or deleting a single term at a time) or comparisons of adjusted ***R***^2^ across different potential models (which is valid for nested or non-nested model comparisons).
+\index{hypothesis testing}
 Diagnostics should play a role in the models considered and in selecting among models that might appear to be similar on a model comparison criterion.
 In this section, a new model selection method is introduced that has stronger